juliengbl/zsh-custom/README.md

 3. ./install_zsh.sh

-4. CTRL+D when zsh prompt appears for the 1st time
+4. CTRL+D when zsh prompt appears for the first time

 5. logout and login when install is done